RAG rating

 The Dexcom ONE and FreeStyle Libre 2 have sufficient functionality to meet the needs of many children requiring CGM.
 Both have customisable hypoglycaemia alerts, supporting those with impaired hypoglycaemia awareness.
 The FreeStyle Libre 2 enables the user to share readings with others but does not do repeat hypoglycaemia alerts (e.g. if hypoglycaemia continues or reoccurs within 15 mins).
 The Dexcom ONE does not allow the sharing of readings but is able to do repeat hypoglycaemia alerts.
 Neither have predictive alerts.

 Initiation of CGM is via specialist diabetes teams only.
 Blueteq application forms are no longer required for low-cost CGM.
 At initiation clear communication should be sent to primary care via clinic letters.
 Patients will be regularly reviewed by the specialists to ensure they are benefiting from CGM.
 If there are any changes these should be communicated to primary care.
-Applications for low-cost CGM should be made by the specialist teams via the Blueteq drug management system.
-The low-cost CGM devices, following initiation by the specialists, can be prescribed via FP10.
+The low-cost CGM devices, following initiation by the specialists, can be prescribed via FP10 in primary care.

 Where a patient requires high cost CGM an application is required via the Blueteq drug management system.